 The valuation bands indicated depend on the:

 - location of properties.

 It does not provide individual market values for properties.

 This online interactive guide is helpful, but it is important to consider the specifics of your own property.
-If your property has certain unique features, you should consider this when determining the value of your property.
+Your property may have certain unique features.
+You should consider this when determining the value of your property.
 For example, you may have a smaller garden than the average in your area.

 Register of residential property sales

 The Property Services Regulatory Authority (PSRA) publishes the register of residential property sales.

 If the property is a new property, the price shown is exclusive of VAT (at 13.5%).